 The third thing is to cook rice gently.
 Cooked too long, at too high a temperature, with frequent stirring will just produce mush.

 At this point, let me say that using a microwave to cook rice is a fast path to poor rice.
 Let me also say that rice cookers are not a good choice either.
-Just fine for cooking rice in the Asian style, but not too good at doing these rice dishes.
+Just fine for cooking rice in the Asian style, but not too good at doing the rice dishes in this cookbook.
 Forego their claimed ease of use and do it properly.
 Not that much harder and the results are noticeable.

 Simple rice dishes are best with non-vegetarian main dishes.
-Absorption method is the best and most common approach.
+The absorption method is the best and most common approach.
 Boiling is rare, except in certain circumstances and steaming produces a quite different result.

 The main biryani styles are the fiery South Indian or Andhra style, the exquisite Royal Awadhi or Lucknavi style and the delicate Punjabi style.

-Our favourite is the Lucknavi biryani, largely, I think, because it comes from my father’s heritage.
+Our favourite is the Lucknavi biryani, largely, I think because it comes from my father’s heritage.
 It is a classic lamb and rice dish, deserving of a special occasion for it to be served.
-It will take a day or so for marination of the ingredients and the best part of a day to cook.
-But it is spectacular dish.
+It will take a day or so for the marination of the ingredients and the best part of a day to cook.
+But it is a spectacular dish.